WillDenby/make-python-faster/src/memory_management/reducing_footprint_and_avoiding_leaks.md

     return a
 ```

-## Garbage Collection Tuning
+## Garbage Collector Tuning

-Python’s garbage collector can be tuned or manually invoked to manage memory more aggressively.
-However, be cautious as forcing garbage collection can impact performance.
+Python’s garbage collector can be tuned or manually invoked to manage memory more aggressively:

-**Example of invoking garbage collection:**

 ```python
 import gc